 But with this bridesmaid dress series, I won’t necessarily be talking about weddings.
 I’ll definitely include wedding-related ideas, but I want to also share my growth and life overtime.
-Hence, This series will include 6 letters I will be addressing to myself at the age that I was when I wore the dress.
+Hence, This series will include 6 posts where I reflect on my younger years.
 This will be therapeutic for me, and I hope it inspires you too.

 This purple/blue-ish dress was my very first bridesmaid dress ever.
 I was in middle school when my first cousin got married.
 I’ve had this dress for over 10 years.
 I’m surprised this dress still fits!
 (It didn’t come with the crown, that was a something I just added for this shoot).
 I think I was actually 12 when she got married, but here’s to my 13 year-old self.

 Dear 13 year-old Mai Nou,

 You came into your own, and I’m proud of you for that.
 Something happened between you being 12 and turning 13.
 I still don’t know what it was, but whatever it was, it made you, you.
 You were shy and quiet, reserved and closed.
 But then you blossomed into someone who wasn’t shy and enjoyed the company of others.
 You were outgoing.
 You gave me my laughter.
 You were always so happy, and I love you for being that happy person.